brandon-rhodes/python-patterns/python/sentinel-object/index.rst

        return

 This is a classic example of a sentinel value.
-It is an integer,
-just like the function’s other possible return values, but with a special meaning that has been agreed upon ahead of time — woe upon the code that uses ``find()``’s return value without checking, and looks for the substring at position ``-1`` in the original string!
+The value ``-1`` is simply an integer, just like the function’s other possible return values, but with a special meaning that has been agreed upon ahead of time — and woe betide the program that receives back ``-1``, forgets to check, and tries using it to index into the string!
+The result is never what the programmer intended.

-If ``find()`` had been invented today, it would instead have been designed to return ``None`` for “not found” and so would have avoided the problem of also being a possibly valid string index — but then we could not have used it as our example!
+If ``find()`` had been invented today, it would instead have used the Sentinel Object pattern that we will describe below by simply returning ``None`` for “not found”.

-and even among types that lack enata number value like the integer and string recent languages like ago which don't make it convenient to return none if you are required to return an integer the less you to clear up whatever go calls an optional type are convincing many programmers that they can go much farther than they had expected without substantial confusion using 0 and the empty string where they have no more specific data to contribute all the python programmer will often value the semantic Clarity that comes with the use of none probably do it in situations where oh with in tight Sentinel value would satisfy as well
+There then would have been no possibility of the return value being misused as an index.

+Sentinel values are particularly common today in the Go language, which encourages a style of programming where routines often insist on accepting and returning strings with no alternative possible.
+In such circumstance programmers quickly turn to empty strings or, more rarely, unique sentinel string values when they want to communication “there’s no useful data here.”

 Null pointers
 =============